Global Value Fund

 Portfolio Attribution

-The Causeway International Opportunities Fund (“Fund”) on a net asset value basis, outperformed the Index during the month.
-On a gross return basis, Fund holdings in the capital goods, banks, and pharmaceuticals & biotechnology industry groups contributed to relative performance.
-Holdings in the consumer durables & apparel, transportation, and technology hardware & equipment industry groups detracted from relative performance.
-The greatest individual contributors to absolute returns were signaling, & services provider for the rail industry, Alstom SA (France), pharmaceuticals & biotechnology company, Roche Holding AG (Switzerland), and banking & financial services company, Barclays PLC (United Kingdom).
-The largest individual detractors from absolute returns were multinational luxury conglomerate, Kering SA (France), semiconductor companies, Renesas Electronics Corp.
-(Japan), and Taiwan Semiconductor Manufacturing Co., Ltd. (Taiwan).
+The Causeway International Opportunities Fund (“Fund”) on a net asset value basis, underperformed the Index during the month.
+On a gross return basis, Fund holdings in the capital goods, financial services, and technology hardware & equipment detracted from relative performance.
+Banks, household & personal products, and consumer discretionary distribution & retail contributed to relative performance.
+The largest individual detractors from absolute returns included rolling stock, signaling, and services provider for the rail industry, Alstom SA (France), alcoholic beverage distributor, Diageo Plc (United Kingdom), and paints & coatings producer, Akzo Nobel (Netherlands).
+The greatest individual contributors to absolute returns included banking & financial services company, Barclays PLC (United Kingdom), multinational luxury conglomerate, Kering SA (France), and household & personal care products company, Reckitt Benckiser Group Plc (United Kingdom).

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
 Our allocation relative to the weight of emerging markets in the Index is currently neutral.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Valuation and earnings growth are currently positive for emerging markets in our model.
-Our quality metrics, which include such measures as profit margins and return on equity, and our risk aversion factor are neutral.
-Our macroeconomic indicator is negative for emerging markets.
+Our valuation metric is currently positive for emerging markets and quality, which include such measures as profit margins and return on equity, is neutral.
+Our earnings growth, macroeconomic, and risk aversion indicators are negative for emerging markets.

 Quarterly Investment Outlook